 Short renewed Artist Statement

-I have never created art with commercial success or prosperity in mind.
+In the past 30 years I have never created art with commercial success or prosperity in mind.
 My work has always been more about exploring deeply personal issues that I hoped would resonate with some viewers.

 Social media has been for many years a tool for me to connect with other artists and to showcase my work.
 More and more though social media has lost its appeal to me.
 The reasons for that are complex and partly personal, but have also evolved around an increasing and alarming sense of how unsafe in many ways the online world is to the vulnerable; how it affects how we relate to each other; and how I have come to believe it can negatively impact our sense of self and other.
 The irony perhaps is that my work has always evolved around similar issues, yet that the medium that I have used to share my work for more than a decade seems to be instrumental in worsening them.